digitalocean/terraform-provider-digitalocean/website/docs/r/spaces_bucket.html.markdown

 * `allowed_methods` - (Required) A list of HTTP methods (e.g. `GET`) which are allowed from the specified origin.
 * `allowed_origins` - (Required) A list of hosts from which requests using the specified methods are allowed.
 A host may contain one wildcard (e.g. http://*.example.com).
 * `max_age_seconds` - (Optional) The time in seconds that browser can cache the response for a preflight request.

+The `versioning` object supports the following:

+* `enabled` - (Optional) Enable versioning.
+Once you version-enable a bucket, it can never return to an unversioned state.
+You can, however, suspend versioning on that bucket.

 ## Attributes Reference